 Admission to the program is competitive.
 Applicants must meet all of the following criteria:

-- be a matriculated, degree-seeking undergraduate student in the Fall 2018 semester (beginning or continuing college career in Fall 2018 and not graduating before December 2018).
+- be a matriculated, degree-seeking undergraduate student in the Fall 2019 semester (beginning or continuing college career in Fall 2019 and not graduating before December 2019; concurrent enrollment while in high school does not meet this eligibility requirement).
 Applicants do not need to be a University of Utah student.

-- eligible to work in the United States.
-(If you are a Dreamer (with or without DACA), you are eligible to participate.
+- eligible to work in the United States (If you are a University of Utah Dreamer (with or without DACA), you are eligible to participate.
+If you are a Dreamer from a different institution (with or without DACA), you may be eligible to participate.
 For more information, please contact Megan Shannahan, SPUR Coordinator, at firstname.lastname@example.org or 801-581-2478.)

-- able to commit to approximately 35-40 hours per week of employment at the University of Utah during the duration of the program (May 23-August 3, 2018)
+- able to commit to approximately 35-40 hours per week of employment at the University of Utah for the entire duration of the program (May 22-August 1, 2019)